✥ ✥ ✥

 We value and are thankful for remarks and criticism from all team members.

-The ideal time to create a norms of conduct is the moment the team is brought together, right as the Scrum Team is formed.
-The norms are best expressed as what people can and should do rather than behaviors they should avoid.
+The ideal time to create a norms of conduct is the moment the team first comes together, as the Scrum Team forms.
+A group can best express its norms in terms of what people can and should do rather than in terms of behaviors they should avoid.
 The norms provide safety because people can refer to it in Sprint Retrospectives when tension rises in the team.

 ✥ ✥ ✥